 Hi Investors.
-Welcome to the day 7 on my ’30 days 30 posts challenge’.
-Today I’m writing a post on one of the most basic topics- How to invest in share market?
+Today we are going to discuss one of the most basic topics for a beginner- How to invest in share market?

 I have been planning to write this post for a number of days as there are many people who are willing to invest, however, do not know how to invest in share market.